NiceDuckGames/Jovia/README.md

 - Push to the branch: `git push origin feature/improvement`
 - Submit a pull request.

+### Contributing to the Model Dataset
+To contribute your own command sequence data to the model dataset see the [Submitting Your Own Data](https://github.com/NiceDuckGames/DuckyCommandDataset?tab=readme-ov-file#submitting-training-data) section of the DuckyCommandDataset repository.

 ## Sponsorship and Support 💡

 Ducky AI is a community-driven project, and your support is greatly appreciated.
 You can support the development of Ducky AI through the following platforms: